We found the 19 best Medicare Part D Plans in New York. Sign-up for 2024 Medicare Part D plan notification HERE.

 - The amount paid by others, including family members, most charities, and other persons on your behalf; and

 - The amount paid by State Pharmaceutical Assistance Programs (SPAPs), AIDS Drug Assistance Programs, and the Indian Health Service.

-Getting Medicare Part D with New York Medicaid
+Medicare Part D for Dual Eligible People in New York

 Citations & References